 We envision a movement toward community-based food production.
-This can provide safer, better quality food and domestic green job opportunities.
+This can provide safer, fresher, better quality, accessible food and local green job opportunities.
 A different way of growing, “recirculating farming,” is emerging nationwide and can meet these goals.

-Our vision is for communities across the country to have recirculating farms as a source of local, healthy fresh food and stable jobs in a green business.
+Our vision is for communities across the country to have recirculating farms as a source of local, healthy fresh food and stable jobs in green businesses.

 The Recirculating Farms Coalition grew out of a program initiated at Food & Water Watch, a national consumer advocacy organization.
-In 2009, staff with the Fish Program at Food & Water Watch coordinated a meeting of leading recirculating aquaculturists, hydroponic and aquaponic farmers, other scientists and government agencies involved in agriculture and fisheries fields.
-The outcome of this meeting was a unanimous call for a coordinating entity that could help raise the profile of recirculating farms in the United States and push for policy, legislative and educational initiatives.
-Thus the Coalition was born.
-In its infancy we were a group of professionals, entrepreneurs and others interested in exploring a better, more local way to provide food.
-Since that time, the Recirculating Farms Coalition has grown in membership and developed strategic plans to promote policy, legislative, and educational activities throughout the U.S. We are headquartered in New Orleans, Louisiana where we have a dedicated local team and several urban farms in cooperation with veterans, musicians, senior housing and community health and wellness organizations, managed under “Growing Local NOLA”.
+In 2009, staff with the Fish and Oceans Program at Food & Water Watch coordinated a meeting of leading recirculating aquaculturists, hydroponic and aquaponic farmers, other scientists and government agencies involved in agriculture and fisheries fields.
+The outcome of this meeting was a unanimous call for a coordinating collaborative entity that could help raise the profile of recirculating farms in the United States and push for policy, legislative and educational initiatives.
+Thus, the Coalition was born.
+In its infancy we were a group of professionals, entrepreneurs and others interested in exploring a better, more local way to provide sustainably-produced, accessible food.
+Since that time, the Recirculating Farms Coalition has grown in membership and programs, developing strategic plans to promote policy, legislative, and educational activities throughout the U.S. We are headquartered in New Orleans, Louisiana where we have a dedicated local team and several urban farms in cooperation with veterans, musicians, senior housing and community health and wellness organizations, managed under “Growing Local NOLA”.
 We run a mobile fresh food delivery and holistic health program “Growing Local On the Geaux”, that brings various health-supportive services into New Orleans neighborhoods with low-access to such resources.